neuronsimulator/nrn/docs/courses/intro_to_gui.rst

 Notes:

-- :menuselection:`Select Show --> Parameters` in the PointProcessManager window to view the field editors.
+- Select :menuselection:`Show --> Parameters` in the PointProcessManager window to view the field editors.
 - Multiplying a field editor value by 2 can be done by typing ``*2`` <return> at the end of the value.
 Divide by typing ``/2`` <return>.
 - The mouse cursor must be in the panel that contains the field editor.